Many tips for selling art online only cover just the basics:

 There are three types of SEO you will want to focus on for your online art business:

 - Off-page SEO

-On-page SEO relates to the content on your website and includes art descriptions, blog posts, website pages, and images.
+On-page SEO relates to your website’s content and includes art descriptions, blog posts, and images.

-It is important to optimize every page to help search engines understand what the topic of each page and post is so they can refer your content to the appropriate readers.
+It is essential to optimize every page to help search engines understand the topic of each page and post so they can refer your content to the appropriate readers.